Identification of multi-valued treatment effects with unobserved heterogeneity: Proofs of the results in the main text

 and (\ref{eq:16}) follows from (\ref{eq:15}) and (\ref{eq:36}). \end{proof}

-For simplicity, we suppress the conditioning variable $X$ in the proofs of Lemmas \ref{lem:apb}-\ref{lem:apb2} unless stated otherwise.

-\begin{proof}[Proof of Lemma \ref{lem:apb}] Suppose that the monotonicity subset $\Lambda\subset\mP$ contains $k$ pairs of instrument values $\lambda^1,\ldots,\lambda^k$ such that each sign treatment is $t_{\lambda^i}=i$ for $i=1,\ldots,k$.
-For notation simplicity, let $\lambda^i=(i,0)$ and $D^{i}_{i}\geq D^{i}_{0}$ hold almost surely.
-Then, the monotonicity inequalities correspond to those of Example II in Section \ref{subsec:3.2}, and the types of monotonicity relationships on $(i,0)$ and $(j,0)$ for $i\neq j$ differ.
-The proof does not rely on this assumption, and we can prove without this assumption similarly.
+\begin{proof}[Proof of Lemmas \ref{lem:apb.2} and \ref{lem:apb}] Lemma \ref{lem:apb.2} is the same as Lemma \ref{lem:apb} when $k=2$.
+We give a proof of Lemma \ref{lem:apb} for any $k$.
+Suppose that the monotonicity subset $\Lambda\subset\mP$ contains $k$ pairs of instrument values $\lambda_1,\ldots,\lambda_k$ such that each sign treatment is $t({\lambda_i})=i$ for $i=1,\ldots,k$.
+For notation simplicity, let $\lambda_i=(i,0)$ and $D_{i}({i})\geq D_{i}({0})$ hold almost surely.
+Then, the monotonicity inequalities correspond to those of Example I in Section \ref{subsec:3.2}, and the types of monotonicity relationships on $(i,0)$ and $(j,0)$ for $i\neq j$ differ.
+The proof does not rely on this assumption, and we can similarly prove the lemma without this assumption.